Results of the Work – 9/24/19

 Hey Sisters and Brothers in Christ,

 So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God truly blessed me and had a plan for the day.
+God blessed today.

 In Him,